 Amla can help you achieve stronger and healthier hair (9).
 Make a fine mixture of lemon juice and amla powder.
 Massage this gently from your hair roots to the tips and leave it on for 20 minutes.
-Rinse well and shampoo.
+Rinse well after following such hair remedies with shampoo.

 8. Apple Cider Vinegar

 This is another popular home remedy for shiny hair.
 Apply a mixture of apple cider vinegar and warm water to your tresses to give them incredible bounce.

 These juicy berries are natural hair care conditioners.
 Mix 8 mashed strawberries with 1 tablespoon of mayonnaise.
 Massage this mixture into your hair and let it stay for a while.
 Wash off with a good shampoo and conditioner.

 Cornstarch makes a great dry shampoo for oily hair.
 Sprinkle it onto your scalp, let it sit for 10 minutes, and brush it out.

 Anecdotal evidence suggests that Fuller’s earth can cleanse the scalp, absorb excess oil, and clear product build-up.